i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   with next key
   with bundled HTTP GET
   with bundled LS
-  with bundled Delivery Status Message
+  without bundled Delivery Status Message

   any retransmissions, same as above

-  following two messages can come in either order:
+  following messages may arrive in any order:

-  <--------------     Delivery Status Message

   <--------------     Existing Session
                       with next key
                       with bundled HTTP reply part 1

-  After reception of any of these messages,
-  Alice switches to use existing session messages.
-  After reception of the next key, Alice ratchets.

   <--------------     Existing Session
                       with next key